“A lime a day keeps the doctor away”

 - 8 limes, juice of

-- 500 ml (2 cups) simple syrup (recipe: gently heat 250 ml (1 cup) water and 250 ml (1 cup) sugar; stir until dissolved; bring to boil, take off from heat; let cool.
+- 500 ml (2 cups) simple syrup (made up of equal parts water and sugar; stir until dissolved; bring to boil, take off from heat; let cool.
 Alternatively, simply mix water and sugar together and shake vigorously until the sugar has dissolved)